mendix/docs-site-test/content/en/docs/refguide8/modeling/integration/consumed-odata-services/_index.md

 ## 1 Introduction

 Data can be published from an app for use by other apps through [published OData services](/refguide8/published-odata-services/).
-Consumed OData services can be used to integrate external data sources in apps through .
+Consumed OData services can be used to integrate external data sources in apps through [Mendix Data Hub](/data-hub/).

 Mendix Data Hub enables integration of available data sources from different sources in an organization into your Mendix apps.
 OData services that are registered in the [Data Hub Catalog](/data-hub/data-hub-catalog/) expose entities that can be dragged and dropped into your domain model through the [Data Hub pane](/refguide8/data-hub-pane/) as external entities.
 The OData service document that is added to your project provides the information for retrieving the metadata for the service and exposed entities.